TanviCodeLife/doctor-lookup/README.md

-# **Sample Readme**
+# **Doctor Lookup**
-####  Week1 JavaScript Independent Project at Epicodus, 01/12/2019
+####  Week2 JavaScript Independent Project at Epicodus, 01/18/2019
 #### Tanvi Garg

   ---
 ## Description
-An application that determines a user’s age, lifespan and years left to live based on a planet’s solar years.
+A JavaScript application that allows a user to view doctors in the Portland area that meet the user's search criteria by utilizing the BetterDoctor API.

   ---
 ## Table of Contents